systemacticco-rgb/linguistic-provenance-schema/working-group-submission.md

 contract.
 They are bounded evidence about the Proposal 007 marker parser and tested clipboard/rendering paths.

-### 8.1 Proposed testing-tool architecture — ADR 2
+### 8.1 Proposed testing-tool architecture

-ADR 2 is a proposed, tool-only marker/header design record.
-It uses an AI-only model, a document-scoped base-5 total-count header, and an approved U+2060–U+2064 library.
+Uses an AI-only model, a document-scoped base-5 total-count header, and an approved U+2060–U+2064 library.
 Human spans and per-span ordinal or total-count fields are excluded.
 The resulting header can support count-level anomaly reporting, but cannot locate an ordinal gap or preserve the former human-marker